mohitsinha/mohitsinha.github.io/_posts/2018-04-15-spring-cloud-part1-config.md

   -d '{}'

+   A key idea is that the Bus is like a distributed Actuator for a Spring Boot application that is scaled out, but it can also be used as a communication channel between apps

 Spring ApplicationContext event of the type RefreshScopeRefreshedEvent.
 The default implementation recreates any beans annotated with @RefreshScope, discarding the entire bean and creating it anew